-Acquired ROFO Assets - On June 30, 2014, the Company acquired the El Segundo, TA High Desert, and RE Kansas South projects for a total cash consideration of \$357 million, which represents a base purchase price of \$349 million and \$8 million of working capital adjustments.
+Acquired ROFO Assets - On June 30, 2014, the Company acquired NRG West Holdings LLC, the subsidiary of Natural Gas Repowering LLC, which owns the El Segundo Energy Center project (El Segundo), NRG Solar Kansas South LLC, the operating subsidiary of NRG Solar Kansas South Holdings LLC, which owns the RE Kansas South project (RE Kansas), and TA-High Desert LLC, the operating subsidiary of NRG Solar Mayfair LLC, which owns the TA High Desert project (TA High Desert) for a total cash consideration of \$357 million, which represents a base purchase price of \$349 million and \$8 million of working capital adjustments.
 In addition, the acquisition included the assumption of \$612 million in project level debt.
 The assets and liabilities transferred to the Company relate to interests under common control by NRG and accordingly, were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues.
 The difference between the cash proceeds and historical value of the net assets was recorded as a distribution to NRG and reduced the balance of its contributed capital.
 Since the transaction constituted a transfer of net assets under common control, the guidance requires retrospective combination of the entities for all periods presented as if the combination has been in effect since the inception of common control.